dotdc/dotdc.github.io/content/blog/creativity-inc/index.md

 > "Everyone says they want to hire excellent people, but in truth we don't really know, at first, who will rise up to make a difference."

 <!-- The unmade future, p.224 -->
-> "The best way to predict the duture is to invent it."
+> "The best way to predict the future is to invent it."

 ## Final works